scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/contributing.md

 >
 > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-Once you are done, navigate to the "Releases" page of this project on GitHub.
+Once you are done, commit and push your changes and navigate to the "Releases" page of this project on GitHub.
 Specify `vX.X.X` as a tag name and create a release.
 For more information, see [managing Github releases][].
 This will automatically create a git tag and trigger a Github workflow that creates a release on PyPI.

 ## Writing documentation